ioccc-src/winner/bugs.md

 output with the entry.
 A good example that was fixed is [1990/tbr](%%REPO_URL%%/1990/tbr/tbr.c).

-Cody provided some important notes on this status with respect to fixing / changing entries:
+Some important notes on this status with respect to fixing / changing the
+entries:

 0. In some cases changing the entry to use `fgets()` will break the entry and in some cases cause it to crash.
 Where this is known we will document it.
-Some of these Cody is also off and on working on.

 1. You **MUST** check the output before and after to make sure that it remains the same.
 Sometimes the output might not be immediately obviously wrong but is.
 We will document known examples as we come across them.

 2. `gets()` does NOT STORE the `'\n'` but `fgets()` DOES!
 This is one of the reasons some of the entries break when changed to `fgets()`.
-Cody has fixed some of these but there are others he hasn't had time to address or even discover yet.
+Some of those have been fixed but there are others that have not been.

 3. Just because you don't see the string `gets` in the code does not mean it's not used.
-It is after all the International _Obfuscated C Code_ Contest!  :-) Sometimes it will be in the Makefile and other times it will be obfuscated in other ways.
+It is after all the International _Obfuscated C Code_ Contest!  :-) Sometimes it will be in the Makefile and other times it will be obfuscated in other ways; a good example of that that was fixed is [1991/dds](1991/dds/index.html): in this case the string was encrypted.
 Compilers and linkers tend to warn about its use (and as noted in macOS it also happens at execution) and this is a good way to find entries that use it even if it's not visible in the code.

-_NOTE_: this status is _NOT necessarily mutually exclusive_ with the _INABIAF_
-(it's not a bug it's a feature) status.
+**NOTE**: this status is _NOT necessarily mutually exclusive_ with the _INABIAF_ (it's not a bug it's a feature) status.
 The reason for this is due to warnings during compiling, linking and/or runtime, sometimes causing confusing output (as noted above).